-- (a) Any of the disqualification criteria set out at 3.2 of this constitution apply. - (b) Subject to the provisions set out at 3.4.3(a) of this constitution, they hold any other employment or executive role.
+- (a) Any of the disqualification criteria set out at 3.2 of this constitution apply. - (b) Subject to the provisions set out at 3.4.3(a) of this constitution, they hold any other employment or executive role other than Chief Executive of another Integrated Care Board.